MohamedKamil-hub/Portfolio/_learning/test.md

 ---
-layout: collection_archive
-title: "Learning Notes"
+title: "Test Page"
-permalink: /learning/
 collection: learning
+excerpt: "This is a short summary for the page."
+date: 2025-06-10
+layout: single
+permalink: /learning/test/
 ---

-Hello, this is a test.
+This is the full content of the test page.